michaelbull/ModBot/README.md

 * [Heinrich Spreiter][spreiter301] - author of the Twinkle library used for displaying notifications.
 * [Hai Trieu][haitrieu] - sample code for the VBulletin Mobile API.
+* [Adam Parsons][aparsons] - personal maven repository that includes artifacts such as the Twinkle library.
 * All of the contributors behind [Google Gson][gsoncontributors] &
 [Google Guava][guavacontributors].